Product

 How to Start a PPC Campaign on Bing?

-To initiate a PPC campaign on Bing, access a Microsoft Advertising account and prepare a basic campaign draft aligned with your goals and target audience.
-Your campaign creation should be preceded by keyword research.
+To start a Bing PPC campaign, create or access a Microsoft Advertising account, define the campaign goal, prepare keyword groups, and make sure each ad points to a relevant landing page.
 Once your ad creatives and related landing pages are ready, you can choose the campaign type, set your budget and bids, and select KPIs for tracking.
 Don’t forget to use ad extensions, which can significantly boost your ad’s efficiency.
 Once your campaign is live, you should monitor its performance and optimize it for better results.

 Check out the detailed guide below to ensure you didn’t miss any step in creating a new PPC Bing campaign: